MAKIEval: A Multilingual Automatic WiKidata-based Framework for Cultural Awareness Evaluation for LLMs

 To normalize entity mentions across languages and surface forms, we match each extracted entity to its corresponding entry in Wikidata~\cite{vrandevcic2014wikidata}.
 Our retrieval process matches not only entity labels but also aliases (\textsc{``Also Known As''}) in the prompt's language, falling back to English if no match is found.
 Each Wikidata entry is identified through its unique QID.

 Since Wikidata contains ambiguous labels (e.g., ``lemon'' may refer to a fruit or a film, each with a different QID), we implement a disambiguation procedure that leverages hierarchical semantic properties.
 For each matched label, we collect all candidate QIDs and perform a recursive traversal over their \texttt{instance of}, \texttt{subclass of}, and \texttt{part of} relations.
 Each candidate may be linked to multiple such properties, resulting in a tree of semantic paths.
 We traverse all reachable paths upward in the ontology graph and retain the entity if any path leads to a culturally relevant category (e.g. \texttt{food}, \texttt{literary work}).
-If no valid semantic path is found, the disambiguation is marked as unresolved.
+If no valid semantic path is found, the disambiguation is marked as unresolved, and the corresponding entity is discarded from evaluation.

 Once the correct entity is identified, we retrieve a set of metadata from Wikidata.
 This includes the entity’s description, country of origin, and, where applicable, the nationality of the author or performer (e.g., for books or music).